2024 Schedule B Form and Instructions

 What types of income are reported on Schedule B?

 Schedule B is used to report taxable interest and ordinary dividends.
 This includes income from bank accounts, savings accounts, dividends from stocks or mutual funds, and any interest earned on tax-exempt bonds if required for reporting purposes.
-Be sure to review the instructions for Schedule B to determine which income sources need to be reported.
+Review the instructions for Schedule B to determine which income sources need to be reported.

 Can I file Schedule B electronically?